micahwoods/micahwoods.github.io/_posts/2019-09-29-core-aerate-greens.md

 But I kept seeing these courses in various parts of the world, doing way less than 15-20% surface removal, and usually putting 3 to 7 mm of sand topdressing rather than the recommended 12 to 15 mm.
 And you know what I noticed?
 The surfaces didn't fail.
 In 2009 they were fine, and in 2010 they were fine, and in 2015 they were fine.
 In fact, I've seen (and written about extensively on the blog) the [surprising case of Keya GC](https://www.asianturfgrass.com/2019-08-27-ball-bounce-after-7-days-of-rain/) in Japan, where playing conditions actually got better when coring and topdressing were reduced.

 I couldn't keep teaching seminars and writing articles about the standard recommendations when I'd gone almost a decade seeing turf managers **not follow** these recommendations and still get terrific results.
 By 2016, I was writing an article for my column in [*Golf Course Seminar*](https://www.golfdigest.co.jp/digest/english/) magazine with the title *I'd recommend less coring and less topdressing sand than I used to*.

 I've given seminars about this too.
 I think [these slides](https://speakerdeck.com/micahwoods/thinking-differently-trying-to-reduce-topdressing-and-core-aerification-by-careful-adjustment-of-the-growth-rate-and-organic-matter) from my presentation at the Spanish Greenkeepers Congress in 2018 are especially easy to follow.

+The [slide embedded below](https://speakerdeck.com/micahwoods/thinking-differently-trying-to-reduce-topdressing-and-core-aerification-by-careful-adjustment-of-the-growth-rate-and-organic-matter?slide=23) shows a creeping bentgrass green, very much in the transition zone, that hasn't seen coring tines for 13 years.

 <script async class="speakerdeck-embed" data-slide="23" data-id="2662418d203d44d7ab0150e613cd05a9" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>